Regd. No. 131741/071/072 WhatsApp No. 9861888201 +977-9841073239 himalayadarshantreks@gmail.com

 The trek can last for about 10-12-14 and 17 days (It depends on your holiday time in Nepal), covering a distance of approximately 130 kilometers (80 miles), with daily walking durations of 5-7 hours.
 Acclimatization is crucial during the trek to minimize the risk of altitude sickness.
 Therefore, it is recommended to engage in regular exercise and cardiovascular training before attempting the Everest Base Camp Trek.

-Flight Information to /from Lukla: Due to the Kathmandu airport overcrowding, Flights to Lukla (Everest Region) depart from Manthali Airport (Ramechhap) for the busiest season.
+Flight Information to /from Lukla: Due to the Kathmandu airport overcrowding, Flights to Lukla (Everest Region) depart from Ramechhap Airport for the busiest season.
 The distance from Kathmandu to Mathali airport is about 130 kilometers.
 So it takes about 3.5 to 4 hours to drive.
 We leave Kathmandu at 1 or 1.30 AM to catch our early morning flights from Manthali to Lukla.

 Note: The flight will be departing from March 15 to May 15 and October to November.
 However, it depends on the decision of the airlines and the civil aviation authority of Nepal.